 Sometimes, fatigue can be the first sign that something is wrong in your body.
 For example, people with rheumatoid arthritis, a painful condition that affects the joints, often complain of fatigue.
 People with cancer may feel fatigued from the disease, treatments, or both.

-Many medical problems and treatments can add to fatigue.
+Many medical problems and treatments can add to fatigue in older adults.
 These include:

 - Taking certain medications, such as antidepressants, antihistamines, and medicines for nausea and pain

 - Having medical treatments, like chemotherapy and radiation, or recovering from major surgery

 - Chronic diseases like diabetes, heart disease, kidney disease, liver disease, thyroid disease, and chronic obstructive pulmonary disease (COPD)